-Professor Ian Watt’s research interests are in communication in health care, patient safety and evidence based health care.
-As well as working at the university, Ian also works one day a week in clinical practice as a general practitioner, and is an honorary consultant in public health.
+Professor Ian Watt’s research interests are in communication in healthcare, patient safety and evidence-based healthcare.
+As well as working at the University, Ian also works one day a week in clinical practice as a general practitioner, and is an honorary consultant in public health.
 In the past he has worked in India and Nepal and was a trustee of an NGO which supported skills transfer projects in South Asia and East Africa.

 Dr Steven Oliver's research interests are in the aetiology, management and outcome of cancer.
 He works in collaboration with the Northern and Yorkshire Cancer Registry to deliver their role as national lead for haematological cancers.
-He is a member of the Centre for Health and Population Sciences (CHAPS) within the Hull York Medical School and also works with colleagues in the Supportive care, Early Diagnosis and Advanced (SEDA) disease research group in Hull on a programme of work on inequalities in cancer care and outcomes and end of life care.
+He is a member of the Centre for Health and Population Sciences (CHAPS) within the Hull York Medical School and also works with colleagues in the Supportive care, Early Diagnosis and Advanced disease (SEDA) research group in Hull on a programme of work on inequalities in cancer care and outcomes, and end of life care.

 Dr Tracy Lightfoot’s research interests are in cancer epidemiology, particularly haematological malignancy and childhood cancer.
 She has close links with the WHO International Agency for Research on Cancer in France where she holds a Senior Visiting Scientist Award.